Why do I specialise / My commitment to you

-Why I am a Counsellor
+Why I am a specialist Grief Counsellor

-Through my interest in people.
+I am a counsellor because of my interest in people.
 I am motivated to help people have a better life.

 I was Chair of Cruse Bereavement for West Berkshire for more than 2 years also a Counsellor and a Counselling Supervisor.
-I have carried out 1000’s of hours of therapy to bereaved clients.
+Since then I have carried out 1000’s of hours of therapy to bereaved clients.

 I can’t say I have seen it all, because I haven’t but I do have many years of experience and training that helps me provide counselling services.

 I work with young and old, there is no magic formula to the work as emotions may vary from loss and frustration through to anger or total despair.

 As a fully qualified BACP registered private counsellor, I can provide you with the right therapy for your needs.
 I do not chose which approach to use at our first meeting, but after studying our conversation and your needs.

 I work within these therapies; Psychoynamic, Person Centred and to a lesser amount Cognitive Behavioural (usually known as CBT) .